Private SANSOM Darcy (Service No. 2401620)

 Relieving a French battalion, 2 RAR took up a position along the Jamestown Line on Hill 159 and began patrolling in the ‘no-man’s land’ area around the Imjin and Samichon Rivers.
 This involved making small advances, defending its position, capturing prisoners, collecting intelligence, and maintaining minefields and trenches.
 The work was monotonous and dangerous, with many casualties caused by mines.

 The conditions of this phase of the war, often referred to as the “static phase”, created an additional burden.
 In winter it was not uncommon for top temperatures to be below zero, and troops had to take precautions against frost-bite and trench foot.
 At the other extreme, summer was humid, with heavy rain that often flooded the trenches.
-Added to this were possible attacks from the enemy coupled with shell and mortar fire. to
+Added to this were possible attacks from the enemy coupled with shell and mortar fire.

 He served 51 days on active service when he was killed in action on the 6 May 1953 at age 25 years.
 Originally interred at Tanggok Cemetery.
 Portion 36 Plot and Row 1 Grave No.2892, Darcy was later reinterred at the United Nations Memorial Cemetery, Busan.